Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction

 \section{Introduction}

 Miniaturization of energy-information processing devices is indisputably a cornerstone of nowadays technology.
 The growing ability to control and design systems ``at the bottom'' makes it possible to construct micro machines that transfer heat and work similarly to well-known macroscopic heat engines.
 However, thermodynamics at this scale faces two significant phenomena unobserved in the macroscopic reality.
 Firstly, the law of big numbers does not hold for small systems, which results in fluctuations of thermodynamic quantities comparable to the average values.
 Secondly, in the micro-world, quantum effects may play a significant role.
-In particular, the non-classical contributions coming from the quantum interference can appear in statistics of measured quantities.
+In particular, the non-classical contributions from the quantum interference can appear in statistics of measured quantities.

 Quantum thermodynamics is a program of adapting those two features into one universal framework.
-The most significant milestone, to incorporate the intrinsic randomness, was the formulation of \emph{fluctuation theorems} \cite{Bochkov1977, Jarzynski1997, Crooks1999, Esposito2009, Campisi2011}, which are the Laws of Thermodynamics expressed in terms of probability distributions.
-For quantum systems, the best-known concept of how to construct such distribution is the \emph{two-point measurement scheme} (TPM) \cite{Talkner2007, Campisi2011, Esposito2009}, leading to fluctuation theorems for work or heat \cite{Jarzynski2004}.
-However, in this approach, quantum coherences are fundamentally rejected due to the invasive nature of the projective measurement.
+The most significant milestone to incorporate the intrinsic randomness was the formulation of \emph{fluctuation theorems} \cite{Bochkov1977, Jarzynski1997, Crooks1999, Esposito2009, Campisi2011}, which are manifestations of the Laws of Thermodynamics expressed in terms of probability distributions.
+For quantum systems, the best-known concept of how to construct such distribution is the \emph{two-point measurement scheme} (TPM), leading to fluctuation theorems for work \cite{Talkner2007, Campisi2011, Esposito2009}, heat \cite{Jarzynski2004} or entropy production \cite{deffner2011, Manzano2018} (see also another proposals beyond the TPM, e.g., \cite{Ito2019, Debarba_2019, Micadei2020}).
+However, regarding the work distribution, quantum coherences in this approach are fundamentally rejected due to the invasive nature of the projective measurement.
 Hence, in order to incorporate quantum interference, other frameworks have been proposed like an idea of the \emph{work operator} \cite{Yukava2000, Allahverdyan2004work}.
-These attempts indeed can include quantum coherences; nevertheless, the obtained probability distributions are inconsistent with the fluctuation theorems if applied for classical states.
-Later this incompatibility has been rigorously formulated in the form of the no-go theorem \cite{Perarnau2017, Baumer2018}: Any generalized measurement of two-point observables, leading to the properly defined probability distribution and incorporating coherences, is incompatible with fluctuation theorems if applied to classical states.
+These attempts indeed can include quantum coherences; nevertheless, the obtained probability distributions are inconsistent with the fluctuation theorems if applied for incoherent states.
+Moreover, the work operator also has another drawback, i.e., it predicts zero work fluctuations for non-zero energy exchange for some initial states \cite{Allahverdyan2004work}.